Sonic the Hedgehog: 1991–1995: Genesis sequels

 Hirokazu Yasuhara (pictured in 2018) designed most of the Genesis Sonic games.

 Naka was dissatisfied with his treatment at Sega and felt he received little credit for his involvement in the success.
 He quit but was hired by Cerny to work at the US-based Sega Technical Institute (STI), with a higher salary and more creative freedom.
 Yasuhara also moved to STI.
 STI began work on Sonic the Hedgehog 2 (1992) in November 1991.
 Level artist Yasushi Yamaguchi designed Sonic's new sidekick, Tails, a flying two-tailed fox inspired by the mythological kitsune.
 Like its predecessor, Sonic the Hedgehog 2 was a major success, but its development suffered from the language barrier and cultural differences between the Japanese and American developers.
 While STI developed Sonic 2, Ohshima led a team in Japan to create Sonic CD for the Genesis's CD-ROM accessory, the Sega CD; it began as a port of the first game but evolved into a separate project.

-Once development on Sonic 2 concluded, Cerny departed and was replaced by Roger Hector.
+After development on Sonic 2 concluded, Cerny departed and was replaced by Roger Hector.
 STI divided into two teams: the Japanese developers led by Naka, and the American developers.
 The Japanese began work on Sonic the Hedgehog 3.
 It was initially developed as an isometric game using the Sega Virtua Processor chip, but was restarted as a more conventional side-scrolling game after the chip was delayed.
 It introduced Sonic's rival Knuckles, created by artist Takashi Thomas Yuda.
-Due to an impending promotion with McDonald's and cartridges size constraints, the project was split in two: the first half, Sonic 3, was released in February 1994, and the second, Sonic & Knuckles, a few months later.
+Due to an impending promotion with McDonald's and cartridge size constraints, the project was split in two: the first half, Sonic 3, was released in February 1994, and the second, Sonic & Knuckles, in October of the same year.
 The Sonic & Knuckles cartridge contains an adapter that allows players to connect it to Sonic 3, creating a combined game, Sonic 3 & Knuckles.
 Sonic 3 and Sonic & Knuckles, as with their predecessors, were acclaimed.
 To release a Sonic game in time for the 1993 holiday shopping season, Sega commissioned the American team to make a new game, the spin-off Sonic Spinball.
 While Spinball received mixed reviews, it sold well and helped build the reputation of its developers.

 A number of Sonic games were developed for Sega's 8-bit consoles, the Master System and the handheld Game Gear.
 The first, an 8-bit version of the original Sonic, was developed by Ancient to promote the Game Gear and released in December 1991.
 Aspect Co. developed most of the subsequent 8-bit Sonic games, beginning with Sonic 2.
 Other Sonic games released during this period include Dr. Robotnik's Mean Bean Machine (1993), a Western localization of the Japanese puzzle game Puyo Puyo (1991), SegaSonic the Hedgehog (1993), an arcade game featuring isometric gameplay, and Knuckles' Chaotix (1995), a spin-off for the Genesis's 32X add-on starring Knuckles.